jammln/Psycho/README.md

 # Warning: This Repo has been deleted.
 You are looking at a deleted repo.

- This repo contained skidded code, and I just added few code and uploaded it.
+ This repo contained skidded code, and I just added some code and uploaded it.

  There are no more project files or executable (EXE) files.